ColorSwatches.org

 Designers working with Plasma Storm should resist the urge to use all four neons at equal weight simultaneously — that way lies visual chaos.
 The most effective approach is to anchor compositions in Near Black, then select one or two neons as primary emphasis colors and use the remaining two at lower opacity or within smaller decorative elements.
 Hot Magenta and Spring Neon form a particularly striking complementary pair; Electric Blue and Neon Orange provide a classic warm-cool contrast.
 Either pairing can serve as the primary two-color system with the other pair in a supporting accent role.

-More Neon Color Palettes Palettes
+Similar Color Palettes

 View all Neon Color Palettes palettes →